Andalusian elections

 No hay anuncios

-The poll by El País and Cadena SER gives an absolute majority for the PP with 56 seats as the "most probable" option (the threshold is 55), although it would be two seats less than in the last elections in 2022.
+The poll from El País and Cadena SER gives an absolute majority for the PP with 56 seats as the "most probable" option (the threshold is 55), although it would be two seats less than in the last elections in 2022.
 Vox would only increase from 14 to 15, while the PSOE would still fall to 28 seats, two less than the 30 parliamentarians that Juan Espada obtained in the previous elections.
-Por Andalucía, by Antonio Maíllo, the unitary front of IU, Sumar and Podemos, would gain one seat, up to 6 deputies. and Adelante Andalucía, the most sovereigntist party, would increase two parliamentarians and go from two to four.
-The significance of these results must be put into context: since the Transition, Andalusia has been the traditional stronghold of the PSOE, both for the voters it contributed to win Spanish elections and to govern the autonomous community, where they held power uninterruptedly from the beginning of democracy until 2019, when Moreno Bonilla ousted them with a pact with Cs and Vox.
-Three years later, the popular candidate already obtained an absolute majority.
+Por Andalucía, led by Antonio Maíllo, the unitary front of IU, Sumar and Podemos, would gain one seat, up to 6 deputies, and Adelante Andalucía, the most sovereigntist party, would increase by two parliamentarians, going from two to four.
+It is important to put these results into context: since the Transition, Andalusia had been the traditional stronghold of the PSOE, both for the voters it contributed to win Spanish elections and to govern the autonomous community, where they held power uninterruptedly from the beginning of democracy until 2019, when Moreno Bonilla displaced them with a pact with Cs and Vox.
+Three years later, the PP candidate already obtained an absolute majority.
+All this after the ERE de Andalucía corruption scandal, which left "scorched earth" (in the words of a veteran politician) in a territorial party structure that is no longer what it used to be.

 The forecast from El País and SER, made by Institut 4dB, is very similar to that of GAD3 carried out by elAbc, as well as that of La Razón,, made by NC Report.
-Who is slightly more optimistic for María Jesús Montero is El Mundo, which gives her a result of 30 seats, although it also gives a boost to the PP up to 58 seats thanks to the stagnation of Vox.
+The one who is slightly more optimistic for María Jesús Montero is El Mundo, which gives her 30 seats, although it also gives the PP a rebound to 58 seats thanks to Vox's stagnation.

 Cargando